For women who've had unprotected sex or whose birth control method failed, the morning-after pill can help prevent pregnancy.

 The morning-after pill is a type of emergency birth control (contraception).
 Emergency contraception is used to prevent pregnancy for women who've had unprotected sex or whose birth control method has failed.

 The morning-after pill is intended for backup contraception only, not as a primary method of birth control.
-Morning-after pills contain either levonorgestrel (Plan B One-Step, Aftera, others) or ulipristal acetate (ella).
+Morning-after pills contain either levonorgestrel (Plan B One-Step) or ulipristal acetate (ella).

 Levonorgestrel is available over-the-counter without a prescription; ulipristal acetate is available only with a prescription.

 Plan B One-Step is a type of morning-after pill that can be used after unprotected sex to prevent pregnancy.
 Plan B One-Step contains the hormone levonorgestrel — a progestin — which can prevent ovulation, block fertilization or keep a fertilized egg from implanting in the uterus.

 Morning-after pills can help prevent pregnancy if you've had unprotected sex — either because you didn't use birth control, you missed a birth control pill, you were sexually assaulted or your method of birth control failed.

 Morning-after pills do not end a pregnancy that has implanted.
 They work primarily by delaying or preventing ovulation.

 Keep in mind that the morning-after pill isn't the same as mifepristone (Mifeprex), also known as RU-486 or the abortion pill.
 This drug terminates an established pregnancy — one in which the fertilized egg has attached to the uterine wall and has begun to develop.